-Patchouli is one of those scents that have a lot misconceptions associated with them.
-What was once thought of as just a sweet hippie scent to mask the smell of marijuana has actually evolved into something that is a great warm base to create some of the loveliest smells.
+Patchouli is one of those scents that has a lot of misconceptions—and, to some extent, stigma—associated with it.
+What was once thought of as just a sweet hippie scent to mask the smell of cannabis is actually a base of some of the world's loveliest perfumes.

 Made with notes of lemon zest, almond, and patchouli, this sweet musk has a tangy citrus twist that will get you in that summer mood, even when it's too cold to feel your face.

 The heart of this scent is patchouli, but it's mixed with a rose absolute and incense to get a lovely warm, woody smell.

 Initially released as a candle, fans of Byredo's Bibliothèque begged for it to be released as an Eau de Parfum.
 When it finally was, it received such a good reception it made its way from limited edition to a member of the permanent collection.
 The peach and plum top notes give it a robust, full-bodied scent, while leather and patchouli hold down the bottom end.
 The heart of violet and peony brings a contrast, adding sweetness and light.

 Maison Margiela Music Festival

 If everyone wore this to music festivals, we wouldn't mind having our personal space invaded by strangers.
 Playing into the hippie stereotype with its name, this scent is a surprisingly calming mix of patchouli, cedarwood, cypress, and tobacco that we just love.

 Ex Nihilo's Sweet Morphine is aptly named, seductive and surprising.
 It takes the breezy notes of lilac and bergamot, blends them with middle notes of iris and mimosa, and stirs them into the base notes of vetiver, patchouli, and vanilla.
 It's a wild sensory trip worth a spot on your top shelf.